 Here are twelve tips for homeschooling to help you stay on track and keep your schedule running smoothly:

 Here are twelve tips for homeschooling to help you manage your new responsibilities:

 One of the best parts about homeschooling is that you don’t have to be confined to a specific routine.
 Be flexible and you’ll soon figure out a schedule that works best for your family.
 Feel free to plan around your mealtimes, work schedule or even your kid’s favorite TV program.

 If possible, try to find a place in your home that you can dedicate specifically for studying, suggests NPR.
 Separating your living spaces from your learning space is an easy way to get your kids to change gears when it’s time to focus.

 3. Set Reasonable Goals and Expectations

 This is one of the most important tips for homeschooling.
 If your child is struggling to stay motivated or getting frustrated with their schoolwork, take a minute to evaluate the expectations that have been set for them.
-Remember that each child learns differently, and that the current circumstances may be adding a layer of fear, uneasiness or loneliness.
+Remember that each child learns differently.
 Talk with your child and their teacher and determine a plan that works best for everyone.

 4. Be Patient